websockets example

 > T.putStrLn message

-> forM_ clients $ \(_, sink) -> WS.sendSink sink $ WS.textData message
+> forM_ clients $ \(_, conn) -> WS.sendTextData conn message

 The main function first creates a new state for the server, then spawns the actual server.
-For this purpose, we use the simple server provided by ‘WS.runServer’.
+For this purpose, we use the simple server provided by WS.runServer.

 > main :: IO ()